jlink/property-based-testing-in-kotlin/docs/README.md

 tries = 1000                  | # of calls to property
 checks = 463                  | # of not rejected calls
 ```

+Conclusion: Be careful with assumptions that might throw away many generated samples.

 ### Combining Generators